-Adobe Acrobat Pro XI review
+Adobe Acrobat Pro XI full review

 As now seems to be the norm, the new version of Acrobat lags a bit behind the main Creative Suite upgrade.
 Acrobat XI Pro is now available through Creative Cloud or as a standalone purchase, while Creative Suite 6 and CS5.5 editions only include Acrobat X Pro – with no automatic upgrade.

 For some users though, particularly those tasked with PDF design and review, there are a few good reasons to upgrade to be found in the Tools section.
 For example, when you click on Edit Text & Images, all content in the PDF is sectioned off into editable frames.
 Clicking on a frame will bring up an arrowhead cross allowing you to move the content, with Smart Guides on hand to aid the placement.
 A caret/cursor is also automatically applied when you click in a frame – allowing text to be deleted, replaced or new words inserted; frames can also be resized.
 With each change, the text automatically reflows to suit.
 You can also add completely new text blocks or new images to the page, or swap out pictures using a Replace Image command.
 In addition, there’s a basic section for formatting the text and picture content, context sensitive to activate tools based on your selection.
 An expanded set of formatting options is available by clicking a Plus button.